tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 The idea behind a calibration plot is that if we group the predictions based on their probability, then we should see a percentage of events [^1] that match such probability.

-For example, if we collect a group of the predictions whose probabilities are estimated to be about 10%, we should expect that about 10% of the those in the group to indeed be events.
+For example, if we collect a group of the predictions whose probabilities are estimated to be about 10%, then we should expect that about 10% of the those in the group to indeed be events.
 The plots shown below can be used as diagnostics to see if our predictions are consistent with the observed event rates.

 ### Example Data